Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Experiments

 \subsection{Results on S\&R (RQ1)}

-We conduct a comprehensive comparison of GEMS against a range of baselines across both S\&R tasks under different LLM backbones.
-As summarized in Table~\ref{tab:t5_result} and Table~\ref{tab:qwen_result}, our experiments yield three key observations: \begin{enumerate*}[leftmargin=*] \item Unifying S\&R remains challenging.
+We first conduct a comprehensive comparison under our default setting with Flan-T5-base as the backbone (Table~\ref{tab:t5_result}), where we compare GEMS against a broad set of baselines.
+To further verify backbone robustness, we deploy all generative methods (including our model, generative baselines, and the vanilla backbone) on a second backbone, Qwen2.5-3B-Instruct (Table~\ref{tab:qwen_result}).
+Our experiments yield three key observations: \begin{enumerate*}[leftmargin=*] \item Unifying S\&R remains challenging.
 Unified baselines often underperform specialized models, underscoring severe gradient conflicts between the two objectives, where updates that benefit one task may degrade the other when a shared representation is enforced.
 This effect is particularly pronounced with T5-base, where full fine-tuning exposes all parameters (embeddings, attention, and feed-forward layers) to both tasks, amplifying cross-task interference. \item GEMS achieves the highest performance across nearly all datasets and tasks.
-The gains are particularly notable under T5-base, where it outperforms the best specialized baselines by margins ranging from 68\% to over 470\% on Hit@5.
+The gains are particularly notable under T5-base, where it outperforms the best specialized baselines.
 This superior performance can be attributed to GEMS's multi-subspace decomposition and null-space projection. \item Compared to mainstream PEFT baselines and PEFT–MoE variants, GEMS mostly achieves the best results.
 These results demonstrate that GEMS can provide greater performance gains while maintaining efficiency.
 Notably, its ability to outperform MoE-enhanced PEFT suggests that merely increasing routing capacity is insufficient to resolve cross-task interference. \end{enumerate*}